nautobot/nautobot-plugin-chatops-panorama/README.md

 # Nautobot Panorama ChatOps

 This is a plugin for [Nautobot](https://github.com/nautobot/nautobot) that extends ChatOps support to Palo Alto Panorama systems.
-The plugin adds some useful commands into your ChatOps environment that enhance an administrator's and end user's day to day using of Panorama.
+The plugin adds some useful commands into your ChatOps environment that enhances an administrator's and end user's day-to-day usage of Panorama.
 This framework allows for the quick extension of new ChatOps commands for Panorama.

 Note: While this plugin requires Nautobot and the base Nautobot ChatOps plugin, it does _not_ require the Panorama or Palo Alto inventory to be in Nautobot.
-It is effectively Nautobot-independent, except for using it as a backend to run the chat bot itself.
+It is effectively Nautobot-independent, except for using it as a backend to run the chatbot itself.

 ## Usage